alphagov/govuk-prototype-kit/internal_docs/releasing.md

 13. Checkout the *main* branch and pull the latest changes.

-14. Run `node scripts/create-release-archive`, which will generate a ZIP in the root of this project.

-15. Attach the generated ZIP to the release.
+14. Sign in to npm (`npm login`), using the credentials for the govuk-prototype-kit npm user from Bitwarden.

+15. Run `npm publish` and enter the one-time password when prompted.

+16. Run `npm logout` to log out from npm.

-16. Click 'Publish release'.
+17. On GitHub, click 'Publish release'.

-17. Let the community know about the release
+18. Let the community know about the release

 Write a brief summary with highlights from the release then send it to the following slack channels: